Last Updated: 24 March 2022

 PARTICIPATION: Oral Participation points will be allotted twice, at midterm and at semester's end, based on the quality of your contribution to at-large oral discussions of the readings and to various small-group activities involving said readings.
 Consider it your standing informal assignment, for each day's readings, to come to class with at least three points about the reading(s) that you could (at least potentially) bring up in discussion; these might be 1) "+'s": passages that you find especially enlightening or entertaining; 2) "-'s": occasions where you are disturbed by the reading, even to the point of irritation or anger; 3) "?'s": places in the text that you find very confusing, even incomprehensible.
 (You don't have to write these down, unless I'm reduced to the point of requiring it: simple annotations in the text's margins will do.
 Ultimately, I'm asking you to read carefully & critically, not just to go through the motions.) . . .
 To reinforce a previous if obvious point, attendance per se is essential to acquiring a decent point total for this component of your final grade.
 A less obvious point (to some previous students, apparently): coming to class without the assigned readings (texts, Canvas PDFs, etc.) is nearly as useless as not coming to class at all, and will also be noted and taken into account in determining your participation score.

 For "POP QUIZZES," I will simply ask you to write about the day's assigned readings for six minutes; such responses can certainly include your evaluation of the texts (liked? disliked? why?), but should above all demonstrate that you've done the reading(s) through frequent reference to textual specifics.
 Points will then be assigned on a holistic basis.
 At last, this aspect of the course serves as a simple reading check.
 I've only recently resorted to this evaluative measure, after over 20 years of teaching; but it's finally struck me (I'm really slow!) that some students are not as in love with words as I was as an undergraduate.
 (It's been a long, slow, painful lesson, as I've said.) . . .
 Ah, so I should remind you, then, to bring paper & a pen or pencil to every class meeting, especially if you're inclined to take all your notes on your laptop.

 FINAL ESSAY: Guidelines for the final essay will be presented later, on a detailed "handout" (available on this web page [below]).
 I plan to allow you a variety choices for this essay, to allow different personality types and learning styles to shine.
-While this is not a "writing" class in the strictest sense of the term, a small percentage of your essay point total will be based on yr speling, punktuashun, sentens struktures, and adherence to the MLA stylesheet. . . .
-NEW (2019): To save a tree or two, please upload your final essay to CANVAS; graded (& commented-all-up in WORD) essays will later be re-uploaded to Canvas for your perusal and edification.
+While this is not a "writing" class in the strictest sense of the term, a small percentage of your essay point total will be based on yr speling, punktuashun, sentens struktures, and adherence to the MLA stylesheet.
+(See my WORD template linked on this SYLL page as a guide, if you're new to MLA.) . . .
+NEW: To save a tree or two, please upload your final essay to CANVAS; graded (& commented-upon-in-MS-WORD) essays will later be re-uploaded to Canvas for your perusal and edification.

 PLAGIARISM is the undocumented use of another's words or ideas as your own, whether it be an entire paper that you didn't write or an almost word-for-word "paraphrase" from an outside source.
 Don't do it.
 Not only are you cheating yourself by wasting your time and money, but plagiarism is one of the most serious of academic offenses and will result, at a bare minimum, in a score of 0 for the assignment.
 You may also be failed from the course and be subject to further University sanctions, as the incident warrants.